tiiuae/scs-pki-research/doc/nitrohsm.md

  - secp 192, 256 and 521

-Curve25519 is not supported, which makes it harder to use it with NixOS. secp256 is used for the demonstration purposes, however, secp521 is recommended for production use, both for ECDSA signing and ECDH key agreement.
+Curve25519 is not supported, which makes it harder to use it with NixOS. secp256 is used for the demonstration purposes, however, secp521 is recommended for production use, both for EcDSA signing and ECDH key agreement.

 ### Demo CA Structure